 “Before the company started coming to the Expo, I never had heard of Cure Medical.
 I was impressed that the company gives 10% of their net income for medical research.
 I said to myself, ‘These people are awesome.’

-I wrote a note to Lisa Wells, the vice president of marketing at Cure Medical, and told her, ‘Your products are the best I ever have used.
+I wrote a note to the vice president of marketing at Cure Medical, and said, ‘Your products are the best I ever have used.
 Your company also has the best philosophy and is willing to give back to help find cures for many of the problems that people with disabilities have.
 What can I do to help?’

 We’re united in pursuit of a Cure!